Did I Tell You the One About Guy Lafleur and Me?

 He had a garage full of stuff at his mansion in Montreal.

 He had hockey jerseys from when he was a small boy.
-Books, pictures, jerseys, pucks, sticks, thousands of items in boxes and crates.
+Books, pictures, jerseys, pucks, sticks, and thousands of items in boxes and crates.
 The garage shelves were lined with hockey stuff.
 He did what he was supposed to.
 Everything went to auction and he claimed a monster pay-day, probably more than he ever earned as a player.

 He kept only one item.